zahta/machine-learning/README.md

         - When I typed `conda --version` in the Command Prompt, I encountered `conda is not recognized as an internal or external command, operable program or batch file`.
 This issue was resolved by **Method 3** of this [page](https://appuals.com/fix-conda-is-not-recognized-as-an-internal-or-external-command-operable-program-or-batch-file/).
   - [Managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#managing-environments)
-     - Some useful command lines:
+     - Some useful terminal commands:

        :one:`conda create --name envname` or `conda create -n envname` :arrow_right: Create the environment "envname".